 However you will first need to create an assets folder where you will store them.

-Assets folders are used to organize traditional content assets like images and video as well as Content Fragments.
+Assets folders are used to organize traditional content assets such as images and videos, together with Content Fragments.

 An administrator would only need to create folders occasionally to organize content as it is created.
 For the purposes of this getting started guide, we only need to create one folder.